AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Conclusion

-\textbf{Code availability.} AutoMOOSE is released under the MIT License and is publicly available at \texttt{https://github.com/sukritimanna/automoose}.
-The repository provides the complete source code, including the GrainGrowth plugin, example run directories with \texttt{record.json} provenance files, and comprehensive documentation hosted at \url{https://automoose.readthedocs.io}.
+\textbf{Code availability.} AutoMOOSE is released under the MIT License and is publicly available at \texttt{https://github.com/sukritimanna/AutoMOOSE}.
+The repository provides the complete source code, including the GrainGrowth and spinodal-decomposition plugins, the evaluation set and scoring runner, example run directories with \texttt{record.json} provenance files, and comprehensive documentation hosted at \url{https://automoose.readthedocs.io}.

+\textbf{Data availability.} The data supporting this article --- including the benchmark evaluation set, per-task scoring outputs, the seed-campaign aggregates, and the run records (\texttt{record.json} provenance files) for all reported results --- are available in the AutoMOOSE repository at \texttt{https://github.com/sukritimanna/AutoMOOSE}.
+A versioned archive will be deposited in a public repository (Zenodo) upon acceptance, and the DOI will be provided in the final version.

+\textbf{Use of AI tools.} During preparation of this manuscript, the authors used ChatGPT / GPT-5.5 Thinking for language editing, organization, and clarity improvement.
+The authors reviewed and edited all AI-assisted text and take full responsibility for the content of the manuscript.

 \textbf{Acknowledgement:} This work was supported by DOE Office of Science, Basic Energy Science under the AI-Pathfinder project.
 Work performed at the Center for Nanoscale Materials, a U.S. Department of Energy Office of Science User Facility, was supported by the U.S. DOE, Office of Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.
 This work utilized the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the US Department of Energy under Contract No. DE-AC02-05CH11231.
 We also acknowledge the LCRC computing facilities at Argonne.